THIS IS NOT A CV. THIS IS A BUILDER'S MANIFEST.

 Who is Michał Piszczek?

-A Polish entrepreneur, software architect and technology executive based in Kraków, Poland — specializing in AI, enterprise software, fintech, IoT, regulatory intelligence and large-scale software systems.
-CTO of Archdesk; founder or co-founder of Robotero (acquired by HTF Brokers), Rejsomat.pl, Inclify and Lextron.ai.
+A Polish entrepreneur, software architect and technology executive based in Kraków, Poland - specializing in AI, enterprise software, fintech, IoT, regulatory intelligence and large-scale software systems.
+CTO of Archdesk; founder or co-founder of Robotero (acquired by HFT Brokers), Rejsomat.pl, Inclify and Lextron.ai.

 Was Michał Piszczek a hacker?